-Lodging towards the end of July allows time for information from employers, banks, health funds and government agencies to be automatically pre-filled in your tax return if you lodge your own return via myTax or use a registered tax agent.
-While some pre-filled data's available from 1 July, most usually finalised by the end of the month.
+Lodging towards the end of July allows time for information from employers, banks, health funds and government agencies (eg Centrelink) to be automatically pre-filled in your tax return if you lodge your own return via myTax or use a registered tax agent.
+While some pre-filled data's available from 1 July, most usually finalised by the end of July.
+Some data, like partnership or trust distributions, may be unavailable until even later.
 The ATO notes that early lodgers often make mistakes like not including interest from banks, dividend income, government agency income and health insurance details.

-Take your time to properly prepare for lodging your returns while you wait for the relevant information to pre-fill, by:
+The ATO suggests that you take your time to properly prepare for lodging your returns while you wait for the relevant information to pre-fill.
+To prepare, you should:

-- checking contact and bank details are correct, as updating these after lodging a return can cause delays; - gathering all necessary records, including receipts, diaries and private health insurance details; and - reviewing the ATO's occupation guides to make sure you claim what you're entitled to.
+- check contact and bank details are correct, as updating these after lodging a return can cause delays; - · gather all necessary records, including receipts, diaries and private health insurance details; and - review the ATO's occupation guides to make sure you claim what you're entitled to.

-You should also check that your income statement from your employer/s (covering your year-to-date salary and wages, PAYG withholding tax and employer super contributions) has been marked "tax ready".
+You can check the "Pre-fill availability" of third-party information providers for pre-filling your tax return for 2024-2025 on the ATO website - links are provided to help you check for information from government agencies, health funds, financial institutions and companies.
+You should also check that your income statement from your employer/s (covering your year-to-date salary and wages, PAYG withholding tax and employer super contributions) has been marked "tax ready", as well as that your pre-fill data is available in myTax before you go on to lodge.

-Once it's available, check that all the pre-filled information is complete and correct.
-Note that you can't delete or remove pre-filled government benefit data for Allowance or Pension payments (eg Jobseeker, Age Pension, Disability Support Pension).
-If you find errors in that information, contact the information provider so they can send corrections to the ATO.
+Once it's available, make sure you check that all the pre-filled information is complete and correct.
+Note that you can't delete or remove pre-filled government benefit data for Allowance or Pension payments (eg Jobseeker, Age Pension, Disability Support Pension), as the ATO's pre-fill service now provides greater certainty for benefit data.
+When accessing your pre-filled information, there'll be a marker where the record is "high certainty data".
+Gaps can arise where organisations may be delayed in providing information, the ATO hasn't been able to match the data to your record, or information hasn't passed all data quality checks.
+If you find errors in the information, you should contact the provider and make sure that corrections are sent through to the ATO.